The 5 Best Low-Impact Cardio Exercises for Seniors to Stay Active and Healthy

 2. Swimming or Water Aerobics

-Water-based exercises, like swimming or water aerobics, are incredibly gentle on the joints while offering a full-body workout.
+Water-based exercises such as swimming or water aerobics are incredibly gentle on the joints while providing a full-body workout.
 The water’s natural buoyancy reduces impact, making movement pain-free and enjoyable.

 Benefits: